Trip Cancellation Insurance in Canada: What's Covered and How to Claim

 3. Submit the claim within the required time frame

 The email with your claim information will provide a specific time frame in which you must submit the documentation (often 90 days).
-Make sure you submit everything to the email address or online insurance portal before this time is up.
+Make sure you submit everything to the email address or via the online insurance portal before this time runs out.

-Once submitted, the insurance agency may follow up with confirmation that they received your information and maybe some further questions.
-At this point, the hard part is done and you should receive your compensation shortly (assuming all is well).
+Once submitted, the insurance agency may follow up to confirm they received your information and may ask further questions.
+At this point, the hard part is done, and you should receive your compensation shortly, assuming all is well.

 FAQ